4 DAYS FROM $1,599

 If you purchased your airfare from Vantage, a Vantage representative will greet you in the airport in Moscow after your flight and arrange transfer to your hotel.
 Enjoy a Welcome Dinner and Briefing at your hotel this evening.

-This morning, check out of your room so your luggage can be transferred to the m/s Crucelake.
-Then, your Russia travel itinerary begins with a grand city tour of Moscow, including the KGB building, Kremlin Towers, and the Arbat, a massive pedestrian thoroughfare filled with many shops that put any Cold War-era memories of bare shelves, well, on the shelf!
+Your Russia travel itinerary begins with a grand city tour of Moscow, including the KGB building, Kremlin Towers, and the Arbat, a massive pedestrian thoroughfare filled with many shops that put any Cold War-era memories of bare shelves, well, on the shelf!
 Plus, you'll have free time to explore iconic Red Square, a UNESCO World Heritage Site where colorful St. Basil's Cathedral and Lenin's Mausoleum beckons.

 On today’s tour, you’ll also visit Moscow’s Metro, which serves as a sort of art gallery, a public-works remnant from the 1950s.
 Some stations even have massive chandeliers!
 This afternoon, enjoy leisure time for further explorations.
-After dinner onboard, join us this evening to admire even more views during an included Moscow by Night tour.
+After dinner on your own, join us this evening to admire even more views during an included Moscow by Night tour.
 You’ll witness New Maidens' Convent, Victory Hill, and have several photo stops including Red Square with its twinkling lights.

 Immerse yourself in the arts